 Before you invest in accessories for your bike, you may be wondering how much you can make by being a delivery worker.
 After all, if you’ll be earning pennies, then there is no point in reworking your whole bike.

-On top of the fixed money you earn from UberEats, you can also earn tips from delivery customers.
-Calculating how much you will earn as a cyclist on UberEats depends on a variety of factors, including your own willingness to work and ability to provide excellent customer service.
+On top of the fixed money you earn from UberEats, you can also make tips from delivery customers.
+Calculating how much you will earn as a cyclist on UberEats depends on various factors, including your willingness to work and your ability to provide excellent customer service.

 UberEats Bicycle Requirements

 UberEats has strict requirements for the type of car that a delivery person can drive if they work for them.
 However, they don’t have those requirements for a bicycle.
 When you sign up for the app, you can use pretty much any type of bicycle that you want, which saves you the expense of going out and getting a new one just to meet Uber’s requirements.

 However, just because UberEats does not have formal requirements for the type of bike you can drive does not mean that you want to rely on any old clunker.
 You want a bicycle that is fast, in good condition and has an easy place to install a rack.

 You should also check local ordinances and guidelines.
 Some local governments require cyclists to have certain types of safety equipment on their bikes or wear safety clothing.
 If you don’t have those on hand, you may face a fine if you get caught.

 Here are the best bike accessories for food delivery that will make your new hustle easier.